How to Price Raffle Tickets: Strategies for Maximum Revenue

 - Non-winners: If a supporter buys tickets and does not win, the full ticket price may be deductible as a charitable contribution (they received nothing in return).

 - Winners: If they win a prize, they receive something of value.
-Only the amount paid above the prize's fair market value may be deductible—and that's rare for raffles since ticket prices are usually below prize value.
+Only the amount paid above the prize's fair market value may be deductible.
+That's rare for raffles since ticket prices are usually below prize value.

 Common pricing mistakes

-- No bundles – Single-ticket sales only; miss the 30–50% lift from bundles
+- No bundles: Single-ticket sales only; miss the 30 to 50% lift from bundles

 More resources